MarkusReadius/wireguard-pa440-vpn-guide/docs/05-testing-environment.md

-# Testing Environment Setup Guide
+# Testing Environment Guide

-This guide covers setting up a test environment for the WireGuard VPN configuration where only one PA-440 has internet access.
-This setup allows validation of the full configuration before deployment.
+Guide for validating the WireGuard VPN setup in a test environment where only HQ has internet access.

-## Test Environment Overview
+## Test Environment Architecture

 ```mermaid
 graph TB